tomjoht/tomjoht.github.io/_posts/2018/2018-01-29-api-workshop-in-denver.md

 bitlink: http://bit.ly/apiworkshopdenver
 ---

-The event is sponsored by the [Rocky Mountain STC chapter](http://www.stcrmc.org/).
+The event is sponsored by the [Rocky Mountain STC chapter](http://www.stcrmc.org/) and [Write the Docs Denver](https://www.meetup.com/Write-the-Docs-Boulder-Denver/events/past/).
 You can learn more about the event here: [API Documentation Workshop](https://www.eventbrite.com/e/api-documentation-workshop-tickets-42621663543).

 ## Event description